-You can order a bocadillo with flair; you can ask directions to the Park Güell and have a chat whilst queuing at the carnicería.
-You are comfortable asking how much football tickets cost for the best seats in the stadium at Santiago Bernabéu and can talk about el sol y la luna with your Spanish colleagues.
-But now you want to have a proper conversation with the lovely Spanish designers you met at Casa Decor.
-During your holidays, you want to be able to understand what the waiter explains to you about the various breeds of pigs at Sergi Arola Gastro and order accordingly.
-You want to watch a film in Spanish and broaden your conversation at a meeting with Spanish-speaking clients.
+You can order a bocadillo with flair; you can ask directions to the Park Güell; you are comfortable asking how much football tickets cost for the best seats in the stadium at Santiago Bernabéu; and can talk about el sol y la luna with your Spanish colleagues.
+But now you want to have an in depth conversation with locals you meet on holiday and understand what the waiter explains to you.
+You want to understand Spanish films and broaden your conversation at a meeting with Spanish-speaking clients.

 Listening, speaking, reading and writing skills are built upon and advanced main points in Spanish grammar are covered.
 This Lower Intermediate Spanish short course enables students to communicate with more variation and fluency to feel confident in most everyday situations with native Spanish speakers.
 It also aims to broaden understanding of the Spanish culture and way of life.

 The Spanish Lower Intermediate is ideal if you have completed the Spanish Beginners course or have a good beginners knowledge of Spanish.
 You can check your level using our online guidelines.

 The Spanish Lower Intermediate course is taught at progressive levels, starting with Module One in October.
 We only advise joining Module Two or Module Three if you are already familiar with the content from earlier modules (see the What will I learn? section below for module content).

 The Spanish Lower Intermediate short course is ideal if you have either:

 Modules are taught at progressive levels, starting with Module One in the autumn (October).